huntergdavis/huntergdavis.github.io/_posts/2019-12-12-launch_blog_post.markdown

 4. Zip the johnny.scr and batch file into one zip file
 5. Edit the boxwine.html to hard-code parameters and remove mouse input events (as they'll kill the screensaver)

-As you can see from the below screenshots, here's the original Javascript->Dosbox (Dos)->Windows->Johnny stack using 20% CPU
+As you can see from the below screenshots, here's the original Javascript->Dosbox (Dos)->Windows->Johnny stack using 20% CPU and zipping along properly.

 ![](https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2019/johnny_dosbox_20_percent.png)

-And here's the new Javascript->Wine(Windows)->Johnny stack using 25+% CPU
+And here's the new Javascript->Wine(Windows)->Johnny stack using 25+% CPU and it just feels extremely slow.

 ![](https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2019/johnny_boxedwine_25_percent.png)